javier-caparo/Udacity-DevOps-Azure-Project-3/README.md

 > WebApp Deployment : Deploy FakeRestAPI artifact to the terraform deployed Azure App Service.
 The deployed webapp URL is https://jc-test-appservice.azurewebsites.net where `jc-test-appservice` is the Azure App Service resource name in small letters.

-> UI Tests : Execution of the Selenium Tests an dpusblish its results
+> UI Tests : Execution of the Selenium Tests an publish its results using the VM-TEST environment.

-> Integration Tests: POstamn Regression and Data Validation tests (using newman/postman) and publishign the results.
+> Integration Tests: Postman Regression and Data Validation tests (using newman/postman) to the APP api created above and publishing the results.

-> JMeter TEsts:  Jmeter tests - Endurance & Stress Tests , and publish the results
+> JMeter TEsts:  JMeter Tests - Endurance & Stress Tests to the APP created aboce, and publish the results

 15. Set up email alerts in the App Service: